Topology behind topological insulators

 which agrees with previous results \cite{fu,MB,R}.

 In section \ref{sec:topology} we proved the existence of Dirac cones as a consequence of gap-less states appearing as band functions intersect.
-Let us briefly discuss how the appearence of gap-less states are understood from $K$-theory analysis.
-This is done by including an $SU(2)/\Z_{2}\simeq SO(3)$-connection because of time reversal symmetry.
-We cannot use $SO(3)$ directly as $SO(3)$ does not act on spinors.
-The index of the Dirac operator $D$, which acts on smooth sections of the $SU(2)/\Z_{2}$-bundle on the torus $\B$, is defined as
+Let us briefly discuss how the appearance of gap-less states follow from $K$-theory analysis.

+Here we use the fact that spin-orbit systems can be viewed as Dirac equations in the presence of $\frac{\SU(2)}{Z_2}$ gauge fields.
+Recall this follows from the fact that an orbital interaction has the structure $\sigma.g(x)\vec{L}$ where $\vec{L}$ is a generator of the rotation group $\SO(3)=\frac{\SU(2)}{Z_2}$ .
+We also showed how the group $\SO(3)$ appears at Kramer points of time-reversal invariance.
+The next step is to use two powerful result of topology, the index theorem\cite{Nash2}.
+This theorem relates the zeros of Dirac operators to a topological property of the system.
+The index of the Dirac operator $D$, which acts on smooth sections of the $\SU(2)/\Z_{2}$-bundle on the torus $\B$, is defined as